 If you didn’t print it out, you could use the internet or apps with satellite maps.
 Some apps allow you to change the language from your own to Japanese for added convenience.

-Major sites are easier for the driver to recognize, so it might be more beneficial to point out one of those and walk the rest of the way over to your actual destination.
+Significant sites are more accessible for the driver to recognize, so it might be more beneficial to point out one of those and walk the rest of the way to your destination.

 Avoid Illegal Shirotaku Taxis

 In Tokyo, there are illegal and unlicensed taxis (known as shirotaku or “white taxis”).
+You can spot the illegal ones when you know what to look for.
 It’s wise to avoid illegal cabs because they don’t have insurance and can’t cover you if anything happens while on the road.
-Thankfully, you can spot the illegal ones when you know what to look for.

 Here are some signs that you’re looking at an illegal taxi in Japan: